Becoming a Councillor

 If you have a strong sense of community and are keen to make a difference in your local neighbourhood, then you should consider nominating for the 4 September 2021 local government elections.

-For further details visit the OLG website.
+For further information, visit the Office of Local Government website.

 Key Dates for Council Election Candidates